ValeryFilipev/Practice_in_epam/README.md

 #### Description
 - [Example of promise](https://github.com/ValeryFilipev/Practice_in_epam/tree/master/promises)
-In that example touched on topics such as Ajax, promise(ES6 feacher), http-responses etc. Description has inside one(description.txt)
+In that example touched on topics such as Ajax, promise(ES6 feature), http-responses etc. Description has inside one(description.txt)

 ### 4 - Ajax